terraform-industry/machine-shop-tutorials/bolt_circle_coordinates/README.md

 ### [5-Hole Pattern (Pentagon)](./5_hole_pattern.md)

-72° spacing - requires actual sine/cosine but we'll show you shortcuts so you don't need a calculator at the mill.
-Includes diagrams because this one's weird.
+72° spacing - requires actual sine/cosine but I'll show you shortcuts so you don't need to be embarrassed pulling out a calculator at the mill.
+Included some diagrams because this one's just weird.

 ## General Principles